-7.2 Importance of Efficient Electronic Research
+7.2 Balancing Efficiency and Thoroughness in Electronic Research

-The previous chapters have introduced you to the basics of electronic research and shown you how to locate primary authorities on legal research platforms.
-However, to research effectively, knowledge of advanced search techniques and the ability to combine research methods is critical.
+The previous chapters introduced you to the basics of electronic research and how to locate primary authorities on legal research platforms.
+However, to research effectively, knowledge of advanced search techniques and the ability to combine research methods is critical for both efficiency and thoroughness.
 Remember that for any attorney, time equals money.
-If an attorney spends too much time researching a single case, that limits the time she can spend on other aspects of legal practice and the time at her disposal to conduct research on other cases ongoing simultaneously.
-Researchers will encounter copious amount of legal information on legal research platforms; using various research methods and advanced research techniques in conjunction with one another can help target the necessary information more efficiently.
+If an attorney spends too much time researching a single legal problem, that limits the time she can spend on other aspects of legal practice and the time at her disposal to conduct research on other cases ongoing simultaneously.
+At the same time, researchers must be thorough to ensure they have found the most relevant law to apply to their client's problem.
+Researchers will encounter copious amount of legal information on legal research platforms; using multiple research methods and advanced research techniques in conjunction with one another can help the researcher target the necessary information more efficiently and make the researcher more confident that they have found all the relevant authority.